 Sustainability means longevity to Jenna.
 It’s about building a business that lasts.
-She loves watching families grow over the years and being involved in her clients’ lives for a long period of time.
+She loves watching families grow over the years and being involved in her client’s lives for a long period of time.
 She wants her clients to want to come back time and time again.
-At the same, she’s careful not to people-please and create a balance so that she’s not overextending and burning out.
+While doing that, she’s also careful not to people-please and to create a balance so that she’s not overextending and burning out.

 She’s driven by having control over her time and doing what she loves.
 Being able to earn money from her passion is a driving force.
-Having a flexible lifestyle is worth so much!.
-Whether that means taking time off, having slow mornings or feeling the urge to work long hours some days.
+This is why for photographers like us, having a flexible lifestyle is worth so much!
+And whether that means taking time off, having slow mornings, or feeling the urge to work long hours some days.

 “How you spend your days is how you spend your life.”

 In creative professions, it can feel hard to charge for doing work that you love.
-You’re so often told that you shouldn’t be able to make a living doing something that used to be, or is, your hobby.
-Being able to make a decent wage is important, but so is the ability to structure your days as you wish.
+Many times, you’re told that you shouldn’t be able to make a living doing something that used to be, or is, your hobby.
+And while being able to make a decent wage is important, but so is the ability to structure your days as you wish.

 You might want to learn more about how to deal with business as a creative and make it sustainable; in the below episode, you will find the key aspects you should focus on to build a sustainable and profitable business out of your passion.